partiql/partiql-docs/RFCs/0035-partiql-window-function.md

 >>
 ```

+**Remarks:**

-Remarks: If `ORDER BY` is not present, the order of partition variable `p` is arbitrary.
+If `PARTITION BY` is not present, partition variable `p` contains the entire input binding tuples.

-Example 1.2.2: Window specification with `PARTITION BY` only
+Example 1.2: Window specification with `PARTITION BY` only

 ```sql
 WINDOWED (PARTITION BY stock.ticker) PARTITION AS p AT pos